About the Translational Research Training in Hematology Program

 TRTH offers trainees the opportunity to:

-- Discuss the principles of translational research design and execution.
+- Discuss the principles of translational and basic science research design and execution.

-- Recognize the ethical and regulatory issues of translational research.
+- Recognize the ethical and regulatory issues of translational and basic science research.

 - Examine the fundamentals of competitive grant writing, abstract presentation, and manuscript preparation.